 Arms Over Head on the Foam Roller

-We are really working on the extension part of the thoracic spine which tends to be really tight and stiff in the vast majority of people.
+We are working on the extension part of the thoracic spine, which tends to be tight and stiff in most people.

 3. Isometrics into a Foam Roller

-Lie on your back and find that spot that you can’t bring your arms to the ground when you lift your arms out to the side.
-This will be your gauge.
+Lie on your back and find that spot where you can’t bring your arms to the ground when you lift your arms out to the side.
 At that point, you are going to bring in the foam roller.
 Point your thumb up and push into that foam roller, then relax.
 And then move up about 30 degrees.
+This will be your gauge.

 Isometrics into a Foam Roller

-Really focus on pushing it back and working those scapular muscles.
-You can continue with that isometric into the foam roller all the way overhead.
+Focus on pushing it back and working those scapular muscles.
+You can continue with that isometric into the foam roller overhead.

-You’ll probably notice that when you bring your arm out to the side, it will be fine to a certain point.
-You then need to add some rotation in order to have things open up in the shoulder and to get your arm overhead.
-Everyone varies on how high they can go before they have to rotate their shoulder to open up.
+Everyone varies on how high they can go before rotating their shoulder to open up.
+You’ll probably notice that bringing your arm out to the side will be fine to a certain point.
+You then need to add some rotation to have things open up in the shoulder and get your arm overhead.